open-voip-alliance/AndroidPhoneLib/README.md

     phoneLib.actions(call).decline()

 There are many more actions available for calls, please look inspect the Actions class to see what more can be done to active calls.

+ ## Basic Example

+The library contains an example app that shows more clearly how to use the library but the following is a very basic example for making an outgoing call.

+    val config = Config(
+      auth = Auth("my username", "my password", "sip.com", 5061),
+      encryption = true,
+      stun = "mystunserver.com",
+      codecs = arrayOf(Codec.OPUS)
+    )

+    val phoneLib = PhoneLib.getInstance(context).initialise(config)

+    phoneLib.register {
+	    if (it == RegistrationState.REGISTERED) {
+		   phoneLib.callTo("0123456789")
+	    }
+    }

  ## Notes